How to improve brand growth by integrating customer journey with voice of the customer

 By detailing a customer’s needs throughout their experiences and revealing how each interaction negatively or positively impacts the customer’s relationship to your brand, a compelling story can be built.
 A good story can reach stakeholders across many levels of an organization and can be easily understood and interpreted.

-Linking the Journey to Performance
+Linking the Journey to Brand Growth Performance

 Customer Journey Maps provide a foundation from which to build Voice of Customer programs.
 These programs can provide customer insights that will lead to generating new customers, more loyal customers, and ultimately more engaged customers resulting in more revenue and increased ROI.
 This approach goes beyond the traditional customer purchase funnel approach to get at key moments of truth in customer decision-making which occur at different points of time between pre and post purchase.
 Traditionally the brand relationship was viewed as a funnel, with the end goal being purchase.
 However, the customer journey approach considers the brand relationship as an intertwined process which is not so simple to understand and act upon.